111116/webosu/README.md

 osu! that can be played in a browser

-Music might not be perfectly syncing (±20ms on tested beatmaps).
+Music might not be perfectly syncing (still being tested).

-(under development)
+**(under development)**

 In case you haven't heard of osu!, it's a game where players click circles on the screen, following rhythm of the music.

 It runs on Firefox & Chrome.
 It doesn't run on Safari currently.

 Note: This is an unofficial implementation of [osu!](https://osu.ppy.sh).
-It has nothing to do with @ppy.
+It has nothing to do with ppy.
 Scoring and judgement rules can differ from that of official osu!.

 Modes other than osu! (std) are unsupported.